 - Instead of giving students 45 minutes to work together, use a protocol.
 Protocols are great for structured conversations.
 They support equity in participation within the group and can be used in a variety of contexts and subject areas.
 Check out this list from Expeditionary Learning.
 My personal favourites are World Cafe and Final Word.

 Question #4: How am I supporting students in developing their group work SKILLS?

-If there are problems within a group, talk about it.
-Give your students guidance on what to do if conflict arises or if some students aren’t contributing.
+- If there are problems within a group, talk about them.
+Give your students guidance on what to do if a conflict arises or if some students aren’t contributing.

 Question #5: How does the physical space support group work?

 If students are working in a group of four, are they actually in a group of four?
 Can you physically see which students are working together?
-Groups where students are loosely associated with each other makes communication difficult and creates a ripe environment for distractions.
+Groups, where students are loosely associated with each other, make communication difficult and create a ripe environment for distractions.

 - Making a game out of rearranging the space, especially if you change rooms often.
 See how fast students can put tables/chairs in groups of four and record the time.
 Add additional challenges like “arrange without talking” or “beat the other classes’ time” to change it up.
 Eventually, your class will automatically start to rearrange even before you’ve told them to.